Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Discussion

 Whenever Maggie's variable would constitute some pre-determination of Alice's outcomes beyond the quantum probabilities, its value will be concealed from Alice.
-They cannot live in a mutual `reality' where the record $z$ exists for both simultaneously.
+They cannot both live in a mutual `reality' where the record $z$ exists for both simultaneously.
 This epistemic boundary between observers is the mechanism by which `hidden variables' are hidden.

-In Everettian quantum mechanics \cite{Everett-book, Everett1973}, reliable intersubjectivity is violated due to measurement records not being unique.
+\paragraph{Everettian Quantum Mechanics.} In Everettian quantum mechanics \cite{Everett-book, Everett1973}, reliable intersubjectivity is violated due to measurement records not being unique.
 Again the question arises if this could constitute predictive advantage.
 The variables that are in principle available to an observer like Maggie are the total wave function of the setup and knowledge of the branch she is in.
 Conditioned on the total wave function alone Maggie's means to predict Alice's outcomes are limited by the Born probabilities.
 Thus, the question is whether knowledge of the subjective branch could improve her predictions.
 In certain scenarios Maggie can indeed have \textit{relative} predictive advantage.
 For instance, Maggie may have measured a quantum system with two outcomes where after the interaction there exist two copies of Maggie having recorded one of the outcomes.
 The total wavefunction is still a superposition of those two branches, but if Alice measures in the same basis---i.e. checking Maggie's record---each Maggie can predict with certainty that there will be an Alice observing the same outcome, and, thus each Maggie has relative predictive advantage.
 It would be interesting to see what the conclusions are for other choices of Alice's basis.
 We leave that for further investigations.

 We suspect that analogous conclusions can be drawn in Rovelli's `relational quantum mechanics' \cite{Rovelli-RQM} and pragmatist views of quantum mechanics like QBism \cite{sep-quantum-bayesian}.